-220-5725 (office) agbell@ucalgary.ca
+agbell@ucalgary.ca

-There will be no scheduled Office Hours.
+Until on-campus instruction resumes, there will be no scheduled Office Hours.
 Students should direct all questions to the instructor, via their UC email.
+When on-campus instruction resumes, the instructor will post office hours on D2L.